 We highly recommend pre-surgical bloodwork be done to evaluate your pet's current health status and to assure safe anesthesia.
 A complete list of terminology and more specific reasons to do bloodwork is listed under "Facts and Forms".

-When your pet is first brought in, a health exam will be given to ensure your pet is in fit condition to undergo the procedure.
-Following the exam, sedatives, pain meds and/or other drugs may be administered to help your pet remain calm and painfree while under anesthesia.
-Equipment is used to montior the animals' vital signs throughout the whole procedure, as safety is a priority for all our patients.
+When your pet is first brought in, a health exam will be given to ensure he is in fit condition to undergo the procedure.
+Following the exam, sedatives, pain meds and/or other drugs will be administered to help your pet remain calm and pain-free while under anesthesia.
+Equipment is used to monitor the animals' vital signs throughout the whole procedure (oxygen saturation, blood pressure, body temperature, etc), as safety is a priority for all our patients.

-Once under anesthesia, our dental technician begins scaling the teeth with instruments similar to that used on humans.
+Our dental technician begins scaling the teeth with instruments similar to that used on humans.
 During this process, tartar and plaque are removed from the tooth surface and between the margins of the gums.
-Any dental work beyond the cosmetic cleaning, such as tooth extraction, is done by the Doctor and will be accurately assessed while the animal is under.
-After a thorough cleaning, the teeth are then polished and a flouride treatment is administered to help strengthen the teeth and ward off infection.
+After a thorough cleaning, the teeth are then polished, a flouride treatment is administered to help strengthen the teeth and ward off infection, and the technician performs a cold laser treatment on the gumline to reduce inflammation and pain.

-When you come to pick up your pet, a Veterinary assistant or a Doctor will go over the procedure with you and discuss instructions for home recovery.
+When you come to pick up your pet, a veterinary technician or a Doctor will go over the discharges and medications with you and discuss instructions for home recovery.
+We will also set up a recheck appointment in 3-4 weeks for the veterinarian to evaluate your pet's healing process.

 IMPORTANT THINGS TO KEEP IN MIND: